Teaching Trauma-Sensitive Yoga

 A Practical Guide

-A practical, hands-on, experienced-based guide for teaching trauma-sensitive yoga
+A practical, hands-on, experienced-based guide from a military veteran turned yoga teacher

 About the Author